 The Iloca Stereo should be a camera with good capabilities, but you do need to invest a bit of effort to get the best out of it.
-Given that all controls (other than the film wind and rewind knobs) are located on the tried and tested Prontor–S mechanism, then it is not unreasonable to expect good performance.
-However, film loading and film advance techniques are a different matter, and can be a bit tricky at times.
+Given that all controls (other than the film wind and rewind knobs) are located on the tried and tested Prontor–S mechanism, it's not unreasonable to expect good performance.
+However, film loading and film advance procedures can be a bit tricky.

 Most of the controls are well placed and straightforward to use, in keeping with the era in which the camera was produced.
 The shutter lever is located directly on the shutter housing and is activated by the right forefinger.
 The built-in viewfinder reduces the image size considerably, however it is centrally located and offers reasonably accurate framing.
 The film advance and rewind knobs are on the top panel.

 European or 7p format models such as this one have an irregular film advance sequence.
 The first frame advances the film 7 perforations, while the next frame advances it 21 perforations and so on.
 To prepare for the next shot, you need to wind the film until it stops, then press the film advance knob downwards towards the camera body to advance the film counter, then set the shutter tension with the lever on the Prontor-S shutter mechanism.
-Of course you also need to set the shutter speed, aperture and focus settings, so it's a good idea to allow plenty of time between shots when using one of these cameras!
+Of course you also need to set the shutter speed, aperture and focus settings, so it's a good idea to stick to a set sequence when using one of these cameras!

-The film loading procedure can be a bit tricky with this camera.
-It is critical that the film is correctly located on the out-of-sight sprockets.
-If it is not, then the film will most likely jam or tear, or cause sporadic film advance at the very least - a bit of a disaster, and probably the main factor contributing to the reputation for unreliability that these early models gained.
-However, with some care, you should expect to be able to load and shoot the full roll without drama.
+The film loading procedure is a bit tricky with this camera and it is critical that the film is correctly located on the 'out-of-sight' sprockets.
+If loaded incorrectly, then the film may jam or tear, or may cause problematic film advance at the very least - not good news for any photographer, and probably a factor for the relatively short production period for these early models.
+However, with some care, a you should be able to load and shoot a full roll without problems.

 The camera is certainly easy to hold steady, and feels quite sleek with its one-piece body housing.
 The image size is 23 x 28 mm, and makes a pleasant alternative to the Realist (5p) format.

 Some tips for loading film into this model camera: Slide both catches to the 'o' position, then remove the base plate.
+Using a pair of scissors, extend the cutout area on the leading part of the film to about 15 cm to clear the enclosed sprockets.
 Remove the film take-up spool and feed the end of the film into the slot in the spool.
 Next, locate the film, the film canister and the take-up spool into their respective housings in the camera.
 It is important that all components are positioned correctly, or you will experience problems when advancing the film.
 The film, film canister and take-up spool should go fully into the camera leaving no portion protruding, and there should not be no undue pressure on the base plate.
 Otherwise, you are likely to have problems.
 Replace the base plate and close the catches.

-A camera with a relatively short lifespan, that appears to have given Iloca a few reliability headaches due to the film loading and transport mechanism.
+A camera with a relatively short lifespan, and one that appears to have given Iloca a few reliability issues due to the film loading and transport design.
 However, if you follow the proper steps and exercise a good level of care, you should be able to produce some reasonable quality photos.
 The European (or 7p) format is also a plus in some people's eyes.